"I Get Tired, Too"

 Most people who are regularly tired can trace it to some aspect of their lives -- they don't get enough sleep, they're too busy, they're under too much pressure, etc. People with ME/CFS, however, don't have an obvious cause of fatigue.
 Usually, they were perfectly healthy people one day and no longer healthy the next.

-In most cases, chronic fatigue syndrome comes on suddenly.
+In most cases, this condition comes on suddenly.
 While scientists don't yet know exactly what causes it, a growing pool of evidence points to a combination of genetic predisposition and exposure to viruses or toxins.
 Many cases start after a flu-like illness, and some of the symptoms simply never go away.

-What many experts believe is going on in the body of someone with ME/CFS is constant immune system activation, as if the body is trying to fend off illness.
+What many experts believe is going on is constant immune system activation, as if the body is trying to fend off illness.
 Working that hard all the time is a big drain on the body, which is part of the reason we all get so tired when we're sick.

-As if that level of fatigue weren't enough to deal with, chronic fatigue syndrome can bring a host of other symptoms.
+As if that level of fatigue weren't enough to deal with, the illness can bring a host of other symptoms.
 Experts recognize about 45-50 of them, and each person deals with a different mix of symptoms and levels of severity.

 Common ME/CFS symptoms include:

 - Muscle and joint aches